GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 Targets:[]
 ```

+You can also see the [details for your delivery pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app?project={{project-id}}) in the GCP control panel.

 With your delivery pipeline confirmed, you're ready to create the three _targets_.

 Click **Next** to proceed.

-## Create the test target
+## Test target

 In Cloud Deploy, a _target_ represents a GKE cluster where an application can be deployed as part of a delivery pipeline.

 In the tutorial delivery pipeline, the first target is `test`.

 You create a `target` by applying a YAML file to Cloud Deploy using `glcoud alpha deploy apply`.